neilellis/weave_multicast_tutorial/blog_post.md

       https://raw.githubusercontent.com/zettio/weave/master/weaver/weave
     sudo chmod a+x /usr/local/bin/weave

-Next install ethtool and conntrack on them, if you're on a Debian system such as Ubuntu:
+Next install ethtool and conntrack on them, if you're on a Debian system such as Ubuntu, this will work:

     apt-get -y install ethtool conntrack

-Now we need to start [Weave](https://github.com/zettio/weave) up using a private network address, so on the first host:
+Now we need to start up [Weave](https://github.com/zettio/weave) using a private network address.
+On the first host enter:

     weave launch "10.0.0.101/24"

-This says that the host we're on now will have an ip address of 10.0.0.101 assigned to it on the Weave network and we're interested in other ip addresses in the range 10.0.0.0-10.0.0.255.
+This says that the host we're on now will have an ip address of 10.0.0.101 assigned to it on the [Weave](https://github.com/zettio/weave) network and we're interested in other ip addresses in the range 10.0.0.0-10.0.0.255.

-And on the second host set the variable seed_host to be equal to the external IP address of the first host.
+On the second host set the variable `seed_host` to be equal to the external IP address of the first host.
 Then run

     weave launch "10.0.0.102/24" ${seed_host}

-We have set up two hosts that can see each other so let's check what's happening on either host enter:
+We have set up two hosts that can see each other so let's check what's happening, on either host enter:

     weave status